Department of Art

 This double perspective determines the theoretical and scientific work: it contributes to a self-understanding of the artistic-design subjects about the concepts and questions that implicitly or explicitly guide them, and at the same time it faces the constant challenge of practice.

 The HfG trains excellent, independently active and contributing artists and designers who can hold their own in a changing professional world.
 In addition, the career preparation program offered at the university with counseling and training accompanies students on their first steps into professional life.
 It offers a series of lectures and seminars on the subject of starting a business and also a consultation hour to help students plan their careers and professional entry into the world of work.

 Götz Sophie Schramm

 The courses qualify students for artistic-creative activities in the fields of art, media and design as well as theory and science.
-As a School of Art at an art university, the teaching areas pursue the exploration of artistic-creative contents as well as the promotion of the individual creativity of the students.
+As a Department of Art at an art university, the teaching areas pursue the exploration of artistic-creative contents as well as the promotion of the individual creativity of the students.
 The aim of the course is to acquire the corresponding practical, artistic-creative, and scientific-theoretical basics as well as methods of experimental work.
 In addition, technical implementation is taught and tested, and aesthetic judgment is trained.